Stacy is a Registered Dietitian Nutritionist (RDN). She received a master's in dietetics from the University of

 There are several gluten-free flour blends commercially available, but none are made using whole grains.
 Their primary ingredient is white rice flour, which is low in both fiber and protein and is best at replicating white all-purpose flour.
 This recipe uses both oat and brown rice flours, higher in protein and fiber, and effectively replaces either white whole wheat or whole wheat pastry flour in cooking and baking recipes.

 Not all grocery stores carry the ingredients listed.
 You can always grind rolled oats and brown rice in your blender to make oat flour and brown rice flour.
 Make sure to grind each separately for best results.
 (Different grains require different blending times to achieve "flour" consistency.)
 Instant potato flakes will grind into potato flour in seconds, and cornstarch can be substituted for the tapioca with acceptable results.
-Unfortunately, there is no replacement for either or xanthan gum.
-Fortunately, both are found readily online. guar gum
+Unfortunately, there is no replacement for either xanthan gum or guar gum.
+Fortunately, both are found readily online.

 - 1 cup oat flour